microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 1. Type **exit** into the terminal window to detach from Ethereum.

-The Ethereum network is established, a wallet has been created and seeded with currency, and the account has been unlocked so apps can use it.
-Now it's time to have some fun.
+Now that the coinbase account is unlocked, you are ready to start using the network to execute transactions on the blockchain.

 <a name="Exercise5"></a>
-## Exercise 5: Deploy smart contracts ##
+## Exercise 5: Deploy a smart contract ##

-On your local machine, you can now start developing with the Ethereum blockchain.
-Blockchains use "smart contracts" to broker transactions.
+Ethereum blockchains use "smart contracts" to broker transactions.
 A smart contract is essentially a program that runs on blockchain transaction nodes.
-Ethereum developers often use [Truffle](http://truffleframework.com/), a popular framework that helps automate many of the processes used in developing smart contracts.
-In this exercise, you will set up a development environment and deploy some smart contracts to the blockchain with Truffle.
+Ethereum developers often use the popular [Truffle](http://truffleframework.com/) framework to develop smart contracts.
+In this exercise, you will set up a Truffle development environment, code and then compile a smart contract, and deploy it to the blockchain.

 1. If Node.js isn't installed on your system, go to https://nodejs.org and install the latest LTS version for your operating system.

 	> If you aren't sure whether Node.js is installed, open a Command Prompt or terminal window and type **node -v**.
 If you don't see a Node.js version number, then Node.js isn't installed.
 If a version of Node.js older than 6.0 is installed, it is highly recommend that you download and install the latest version.

-1. On Mac or Linux, open a terminal.
-On Windows, open a PowerShell window.
+1. If you are using macOS or Linux, open a terminal.
+If you are using Windows instead, open a PowerShell window.

 1. In the terminal or PowerShell window, use the following command to create a directory named "truffle" in the location of your choice: